Frequently Asked Questions (FAQ)

 Is the Crestview Police Department hiring?
 How do I apply for employment?

-The Crestview Police Department is accepting applications from experienced and certified Law Enforcement Officers.
-Please visit the Career Information Page for information concerning employment as a Police Officer with the Crestview Police Department.
+The Crestview Police Department is currently accepting applications on an ongoing basis from certified and experienced law enforcement professionals.
+Please visit our Career Information Page for information concerning employment opportunities at the Crestview Police Department.